MorganDWalker/blueboi-game/README.md

 # blueboi-game
-A simple infinite runner that I made for a final project in Game Programming might fiddle with it who knows
+A simple infinite runner that I made for a final project in Game Programming plan to fiddle with it and add a couple things